 - Enjoy speaking, playing, and interacting with peers and others

 Language delays can show as early as 18 months of age.
 ASD can be detected before age 3, and in some cases, as early as 10-12 months of age.
 Speech therapy should begin early because this is the time when it can have the greatest impact.
 Intensive and individualized treatment can decrease social communication disabilities that can lead to disabling isolation.

 Two out of three preschoolers with autism can improve their communication skills and grasp of spoken language when there is early identification and intervention.
 Studies show that those who receive the most speech therapy are the ones who improve the most.

 Find a speech-language pathologist by logging on to the American Speech-Language-Hearing Association’s website at www.asha.org, or discuss with your pediatrician for suggestions and other resources.
-If you are looking for Los Angeles Speech Therapy, then you can contact Speech Pathologist, Melissa Peters M.S.
+If you are looking for Speech Therapy Los Angeles offers many services.
+A good resource is Speech Pathologist, Melissa Peters M.S.
 She aims to help her clients reach their fullest communicative potential utilizing evidence-based treatment methods.